Five Early Symptoms of Kidney Cancer

 How a physician can determine the cause of your symptoms

-In many cases, kidney cancer is detected before it spreads to other organs.
-Patients with early-stage kidney cancer often have a variety of treatment options, which can lead to a more favorable outcome.
+- In many cases, kidney cancer is detected before it spreads to other organs.
+Patients with early-stage kidney cancer often have a variety of treatment options, which typically are associated with a favorable outcome.